Djdefrag/QualityScaler/README.md

     - [x] Upscaling images and videos at once (currently it is possible to upscale images or single video)
     - [x] Upscale multiple videos at once
     - [x] Choose upscaled video extension
+    - [x] Interpolation between the original and upscaled image/video
     - [ ] Python 3.11 (expecting ~30% more performance)
     - [ ] Torch/torch-directml 2.0 (expecting ~20% more performance)